A Summer of Artistic Discovery in a Magical Setting!

 Followed by a discussion with the artists, hosted by Sylvain Dodier

-Anatomy Drawing Workshop with Sean Caulfield
+🖋️ Anatomical Drawing Workshop with Sean Caulfield (Click to expand)

 Guided tours of all exhibitions